 If an author wants to re-use parts (a fragment of an experience) of a page.
 Without Experience Fragments, the author would need to copy and paste that fragment.
 Creating and maintaining these copy/paste experiences is time-consuming and prone to user errors.
 Experience Fragments eliminate the need for copy/paste.

-The Embed Component not only allows for simply inclusion of external resources such as YouTube video content, but is also extensible to allow it to accommodate content specific to a project’s needs.
+The Embed Component not only allows for simple inclusion of external resources such as YouTube video content, but is also extensible to allow it to accommodate content specific to a project’s needs.